schemathesis/schemathesis/docs/compatibility.rst

 generation, and it produces Draft 7 compatible schemas.
 But Open API 2 / 3.0.x use earlier versions of JSON Schema (Draft 4 and Wright Draft 00 respectively), which leads to incompatibilities when Schemathesis parses input schema.

-This is a `known issue <https://github.com/tiangolo/fastapi/issues/240>`_ on the FastAPI side , and Schemathesis provides a way to handle such schemas.
-The idea is based on converting Draft 7 keywords syntax to Draft 4.
+It is a `known issue <https://github.com/tiangolo/fastapi/issues/240>`_ on the FastAPI side, and Schemathesis provides a way to handle such schemas.
+The idea is to convert Draft 7 keywords syntax to Draft 4.

 To use it, you need to add this code before you load your schema with Schemathesis: